Date: Tuesday, September 9th, 7PM

 Location/Time: Navajo Room of the Kachina Lodge

 Hundreds of calendars exist around the southwest that are located near old inhabited sites.
-These calendars are made of specific glyphs that align with unique shadows that are used to measure the time of the year, including winter and summer solstice, equinoxes and many other dates.
+These calendars are made of specific glyphs that align with

 Many calendar sites are also covered with additional glyphs whose functions have yet to be deciphered.
 The research started on the Pajarito Plateau, then spread up and down the Rio Grande and into Arizona.
 Ron has recorded glyphs as far south as the Sierra Madres in Mexico and as far north as the Columbia River Gorge in Washington.